nicky-mc/Week-6-working-with-react/Conditional-Rendering/readme.md

 - Examples
   - Show the number of cookies if the number is more than 0
   - Error message
-  - Posts aded to a board only visible for logged in users
+  - Posts added to a board only visible for logged in users
   - Shopping baskets
   - Showing a button to return to top if scrolled further down the page
   - Adding deleting or updating a specific entry